What to Expect when Getting Dental Implants

 Stage #5 – Fitting the Crown

 It will take a few weeks for your gums to heal after the abutment has been attached.
 Then, your tooth crown – crafted in a dental lab from the impressions that were taken of your mouth – will be secured to the abutment.
 Now, you will have a fully-functional permanent replacement tooth (or teeth).
+Universal Smiles Dentistry adds that, "The teeth attached to implants are very natural looking and can restore your smile back to a beautiful and healthy look.
+They are strong and durable and will last for many years."

 Is Dental Implant Treatment Painful?